shahabi8/Deep-Reinforcement-Learning/README.md

 * Replay_buffer.py: Most modern reinforcement learning algorithms benefit from using a replay memory or buffer to store and recall experience tuples.
 * Actor.py DDPG: Actor (Value) Model.
 * Critic.py DDPG: Critic (Value) Model.
-* DDPG.py DDPG agent to put together actor and cri* OUnoise.py Ornstein–Uhlenbeck Noise.
+* DDPG.py DDPG agent to put together actor and critic.
+* OUnoise.py Ornstein–Uhlenbeck Noise.
 Use this process to add some noise to our actions, in order to encourage exploratory behavior.
 And since our actions translate to force and torque being applied to a quadcopter, we want consecutive actions to not vary wildly.
+## Libaries Used
+* Keras
+* csv
+## Additional Document
+Lillicrap, Timothy P., et al., 2015.
+Continuous Control with Deep Reinforcement Learning. (https://arxiv.org/pdf/1509.02971.pdf)